Venezuelan crisis defection: Military high command

 The Venezuelan Air Force's head of strategic planning, divisional general Francisco Esteban Yánez Rodríguez, recognized Guaidó as interim president on 2 February 2019, stating: "Today, with patriotic and democratic pride, I inform you that I do not recognize the irritating and dictatorial authority of Mr. Nicolás Maduro and I recognize Deputy Juan Guaidó as the Interim President of Venezuela, for which I worthily place myself at your service".
 He stated that 90% of the armed forces would back Guaidó if needed.

 Air Force general Víctor Romero Meléndez supported Guaidó and called upon the Armed Forces to "support the people and the constitution".
 Retired air force major general Jorge Oropeza recognized Guaidó as interim president.

 Major General Alexis López Ramírez, who resigned his command of Venezuela's National Defense Council in 2017, recognized Guaidó as president on 23 February 2019.
 López Ramírez demanded respect for Venezuela's constitution, criticized the presence of Cubans in Venezuela's military, and said that command of the armed forces had been usurped by police and politicians from the United Socialist Party of Venezuela.

 On 18 March, Army general Carlos Rotondaro, who had been under sanctions by the United States since 2018, defected to Colombia and recognized Guaidó as Venezuela's president.
-Rotondaro is a former Health Minister and former president of Venezuelan Social Security (Instituto Venezolano de los Seguros Sociales – IVSS); in an 18 March interview with NTN24, he fingered ex-Minister of Health Luis López as the person who had medicines withheld from patients, referring to a New York Times interview of Cuban medical professionals published on the same day.
+Rotondaro is a former Health Minister and former president of Venezuelan Social Security (Instituto Venezolano de los Seguros Sociales – IVSS); in an 18 March interview with NTN24, he mentioned ex-Minister of Health Luis López as the person who had medicines withheld from patients, referring to a New York Times interview of Cuban medical professionals published on the same day.
 On 4 April 2019, Maduro expelled him from the Armed Forces and degraded his rank.